-have been meeting with legislators during the past to ease future droughts and Illinois soil and water couple of weeks in an effort to bring district directors conservation districts are fully capable of assisting to the table to visit with their senator or representa- landowners with the adoption and implementation of tive to encourage support for the gaming bill.
-It is those practices and others - notably, no-till. hard to know at this point how successful these meetings have been but we feel we must put forth We have also seen examples of what Illinois' the effort.
+of the "older folks" I too think time moves too fast.
+It districts this summer when drought was the overridseems I am always scrambling to meet some dead- ing concern on most people's mind.
+Districts in line - the most pressing of which right now is the some of the western states play a significant role in election and working with legislators preparing for water conservation efforts that allow for the continthe following veto session and a hoped for override ued use of arid lands that would otherwise not be able to support economically productive uses.
+A number of water conservation practices used by the Lonnie Wilson, Mike Hoffmann, Tom Beyers and I western districts would be applicable here in Illinois have been meeting with legislators during the past to ease future droughts and Illinois soil and water couple of weeks in an effort to bring district directors conservation districts are fully capable of assisting to the table to visit with their senator or representa- landowners with the adoption and implementation of meetings have been but we feel we must put forth We have also seen examples of what Illinois' the effort.
 We understand the difficult choices legis- SWCDs can do to address nutrient contaminate islators must make to balance the differing viewpoints sues that are contributing to the Hypoxia problems of their constituents but at the same time, we need in the Gulf of Mexico.
-The Mississippi River Basin to show the legislator how important it is for districts Initiative projects are providing some excellent exto be able to continue to function.
+The Mississippi River Basin to show the legislator how important it is for districts.
+Initiative projects are providing some excellent exto be able to continue to function.
 While none of us amples of how nutrients can be controlled and their is a proponent of more gaming, we also understand contributions to water impairments reduced.
 Just as that the gaming bill is the only vehicle available that the conservation districts in the Chesapeake Bay can provide funding to the SWCDs.
-Nearly every area are becoming highly relevant in the struggle to legislator we spoke to asked if we had looked at al- retain agriculture operations in the watershed, Illiternative funding sources or perhaps considered a nois SWCDs will be involved more and more as different model than the one the SWCDs are cur- USEPA sets more stringent standards for nutrients rently following.
+Nearly every area are becoming highly relevant in the struggle to legislator we spoke to asked if we had looked at al-retain agriculture operations in the watershed, Illiternative funding sources or perhaps considered a nois SWCDs will be involved more and more as different model than the one the SWCDs are cur- USEPA sets more stringent standards for nutrients rently following.
 The response is always ... yes!
 In in water and imposes regulations to meet those fact we have considered at least six alternative fund- standards.
-Make no mistake, nutrient regulations ing sources all of which rely on a new revenue will be imposed in the Mississippi drainage basin. stream and none of which have the slightest chance How soon that happens will likely depend on the of passing the House or Senate.
-We have also outcome of the 2012 presidential election. looked at other models for the SWCDs.
-The bottom line is, any other model we have examined is less What lies ahead for soil and water conservation disefficient and more expensive to implement and tricts can only be a guess.
+Make no mistake, nutrient regulations ing sources all of which rely on a new revenue will be imposed in the Mississippi drainage basin. stream and none of which have the slightest chance How soon that happens will likely depend on the efficient and more expensive to implement and tricts can only be a guess.
 With no increases in maintain.
-With nearly 3,000 conservation districts in funding the future will be somewhat bleak but if legthe 50 states, the Virgin Islands, Guam, Porto Rico, islators approve the gaming bill or if they somehow Micronesia, American Samoa, Palau, and the North- find the will to approve a revenue stream to support ern Marianas, successfully following essentially the soil and water conservation in the state of Illinois same model, we don't believe the current model then we will be ready to meet whatever natural reneeds to be changed.
+With nearly 3,000 conservation districts in funding the future will be somewhat bleak but if legthe 50 states, the Virgin Islands, Guam, Porto Rico, islators approve the gaming bill or if they somehow Micronesia, American Samoa, Palau, and the North- find the will to approve a revenue stream to support ern Marianas, successfully following essentially the soil and water conservation in the state of Illinois same model, we don't believe the current model then we will be ready to meet whatever natural resource challenges may come.